graphql/graphql-spec/spec/Section 6 -- Execution.md

 # Execution

-This section describes how GraphQL generates a response from a request.
+GraphQL generates a response from a request via execution.

+A request for execution consists of a few pieces of information:

+* The schema to use, typically solely provided by the GraphQL service.
+* A Document containing GraphQL Operations and Fragments to execute.
+* Optionally: The name of the Operation in the Document to execute.
+* Optionally: Values for any Variables defined by the Operation.
+* An initial value corresponding to the root type being executed.
+  Conceptually, an initial value represents the "universe" of data available via a GraphQL Service.
+It is common for a GraphQL Service to always use the same initial value for every request.

+Given this information, the result of {ExecuteRequest()} produces the response, to be formatted according to the Response section below.

-## Evaluating requests
+## Executing Requests

-To evaluate a request, the executor must have a parsed `Document` (as defined in the “Query Language” part of this spec) and a selected operation name to run if the document defines multiple operations.
+To execute a request, the executor must have a parsed `Document` (as defined in the “Query Language” part of this spec) and a selected operation name to run if the document defines multiple operations, otherwise the document is expected to only contain a single operation.
+The result of the request is determined by the result of executing this operation according to the "Executing Operations” section below.

-The executor should find the `Operation` in the `Document` with the given operation name.
-If no such operation exists, the executor should throw an error.
-If the operation is found, then the result of evaluating the request should be the result of evaluating the operation according to the “Evaluating operations” section.

-## Validation of operation
+ExecuteRequest(schema, document, operationName, variableValues, initialValue):

+  * Let {operation} be the result of {GetOperation(document, operationName)}.
+  * Let {coercedVariableValues} be the result of {CoerceVariableValues(schema, operation, variableValues)}.
+  * If {operation} is a query operation:
+    * Return {ExecuteQuery(operation, schema, coercedVariableValues, initialValue)}.
+  * Otherwise if {operation} is a mutation operation:
+    * Return {ExecuteMutation(operation, schema, coercedVariableValues, initialValue)}.

+GetOperation(document, operationName):

+  * If {operationName} is {null}:
+    * If {document} contains exactly one operation.
+      * Return the Operation contained in the {document}.
+    * Otherwise produce a query error requiring {operationName}.
+  * Otherwise:
+    * Let {operation} be the Operation named {operationName} in {document}.
+    * If {operation} was not found, produce a query error.
+    * Return {operation}.

+### Validating Requests

 As explained in the Validation section, only requests which pass all validation rules should be executed.
-If validation errors are known, they should be reported in the list of "errors" in the response and the operation must fail without execution.
+If validation errors are known, they should be reported in the list of "errors" in the response and the request must fail without execution.

-Typically validation is performed in the context of a request immediately before execution, however a GraphQL service may execute a request without explicitly validating it if that exact same request is known to have been validated before.
+Typically validation is performed in the context of a request immediately before execution, however a GraphQL service may execute a request without immediately validating it if that exact same request is known to have been validated before.
+A GraphQL service should only execute requests which *at some point* were known to be free of any validation errors, and have since not changed.

 For example: the request may be validated during development, provided it does not later change, or a service may validate a request once and memoize the result to avoid validating the same request again in the future.

-A GraphQL service should only execute requests which *at some point* were known to be free of any validation errors, and have not changed since.

-## Coercing Variable Values
+### Coercing Variable Values

 If the operation has defined any variables, then the values for those variables need to be coerced using the input coercion rules